christianTragesser/aws-access-key-manager/README.md

 ### Configuration
 #### AWS Credentials
-AWS security credentials are configured by either environment variables (precedence) or credentials file `~/.aws/credentials`.
+AWS security credentials are configured by either environment variables (precedence) or `default` profile in `$HOME/.aws/credentials`.
-The following environment variables must be set if not found in the credentials file:
+The following information must be set as environment variables if not provide by a credentials file:
   - `AWS_REGION`
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`